rust-lang-ru/book/rustbook-ru/nostarch/chapter11.md

 ```

 The requirements for this program haven’t been agreed upon yet, and we’re
-pretty sure the `Hello` text at the beginning of the greeting will change.
+pretty sure the `здравствуй` text at the beginning of the greeting will change.
 We
 decided we don’t want to have to update the test when the requirements change,
 so instead of checking for exact equality to the value returned from the
 `greeting` function, we’ll just assert that the output contains the text of the